Mothra vs. Godzilla: Plot

 Kurata Beach is stricken by a typhoon.
 The following morning, reporter Ichiro Sakai and his photographer Junko Nakanishi find a strange blue-gray object amongst the wreckage.
 Later, a giant egg is found floating near Nishi Beach in Shizunoura.
 Professor Miura attempts to investigate the egg, only to be pestered with questions by Sakai.
 They soon learn that the villagers had sold the egg to businessman Kumayama for exploitation purposes for his firm Happy Enterprises.
 At a local hotel, Sakai, Junko, and Miura discuss how to legally counter Kumayama's plans, and find him at the lobby.
 Kumayama meets with his financial backer Jiro Torahata, who reveals his plans to build the Shizunoura Happy Center around the egg.
 They are visited by the Shobijin, tiny twin fairies, who attempt to convince them to return the egg but have to escape when the businessmen try to capture them.
 The Shobijin run into Sakai, Junko, and Miura, and reveal to them that the egg belongs to the colossal insect god Mothra, the recent typhoon caused it to wash up on Japanese waters, and destruction will follow when the larva emerges.
 The trio agree to help them retrieve the egg, and try to plead with Kumayama and Torahata but are met with resistance.
 The Shobijin eventually return home to Infant Island without the egg.

 Later, Sakai writes scathing articles about Happy Enterprises' insensitivity towards the Shobijin.
 However, the firm dismisses the articles as slander and open the Shizunoura Happy Center to the public.
 Kumayama is confronted by the villagers for not paying in full for the egg and renting from their land.
 Torahata agrees to loan Kumayama additional funds in exchange for putting the egg up as collateral.
 Kumayama reluctantly accepts and begins incubating the egg.
-Miura decontaminates Sakai and Junko after touching the object they found in the wreckage, revealing it to be highly radioactive.
-The trio return to Kurata beach to investigate further, but the giant reptilian monster Godzilla emerges from the buried mud.
+Miura decontaminates Sakai and Junko after examining the object they found in the wreckage and determining it to be highly radioactive.
+The trio return to Kurata beach to investigate further, but the giant reptilian monster Godzilla emerges from the buried mud, revealing the object to be one of its scales.
 Citizens evacuate as Godzilla wreaks havoc on Yokkaichi and Nagoya.
 The Japan Self-Defense Forces (JSDF) are deployed to lead Godzilla to the coast to minimize casualties.